herts-astrostudents/Code-Review/README.md

 1. `./code-review.sh develop create-task <NAME>`
 2. Write the task in the task folder along with the solution!
-3. `./code-review.sh develop finalise-task <NAME>`
+3. `./code-review.sh develop begin-finalise-task <NAME>`
 4. Remove the solution but don't touch the task!
+5. 3. `./code-review.sh develop end-finalise-task <NAME>`
 5. `./code-review.sh develop publish-task <NAME>`
-6. Submit a pull request to `herts-astrostudents` on github and the maintainer will merge it.
+6. Submit a pull request to `herts-astrostudents` for the branch `task-<NAME>` on github and the maintainer will merge it.
+7.  `./code-review.sh develop publish-solution <NAME>` to publish your solution like everyone else
+8. Submit a pull request to `herts-astrostudents` for the branch `solutions` on github and the maintainer will merge it.
+9. Go to the code review session

 ## Repository Maintenance (admin)